dylangreencoding/capstone-server/README.md

 utils/email.js contains the scripts and configurations for using nodemailer

 utils/tokens.js contains functions for generating and sending JWT

-## A note from the developer

-My focus is front end development with React, but it was important to me to know how to build a fully functional JWT authorization server.
-I got a little carried away.

-The biggest improvement that could be made to this is to write it in TypeScript.
-I wrote it in JavaScript because I was learning TypeScript at the same time as I was learning Express, JWT, Socket.IO, etc. and it would have been too much at one time.

-It works well and is fairly clean and well organized.

-I've included env.text in case anyone ever wanted to play with this sucker.
-You would have to be crazy.

 ## Known Bug